 Costs related to the acquisition include funds dedicated solely for the long-term stewardship of the encumbered property.
-For agricultural conservation easements, stewardship typically includes annual monitoring, evaluation of easement threats, and legal defense.
+For agricultural conservation easements, stewardship typically means annual monitoring of the easement for compliance with easement conditions.
 A portion of these funds is typically provided by the landowner.
 SALC funds cannot be used toward stewardship costs.